-The financial statements of the Group are presented in the functional currency which is the currency of the primary economic environment in which the entity operates.
+The financial statements of each entity within the Group are presented in the functional currency which is the currency of the primary economic environment in which the entity operates.
 The financial statements of the Group are presented in the presentation currency as Thai Baht in accordance with the regulatory requirements in Thailand.
-The functional currency of the Company in Thailand is Thai Baht.
+The functional currency of the Company and its subsidiaries in Thailand is Thai Baht.